D I S C O V E R L I F E

 Extracted from: Milliron H.E., (1973).
 A Monograph of the Western Hemisphere Bumblebees (Hymenoptera: Apidae; Bombinae).
 The Entomological Society of Canada, No. 89.

 Description.
 Queen.
 Length, 21.0 mm; width at wing bases, 8.5 mm; abdomen, 12.0 mm; width across T2, 9.5 mm; front wing length, 17.0 mm, width, 6.0. mm.
 Head: Frontal outline (excluding mouthparts) trapezoidal, about as wide as high, the temporal angles evenly arcuate; vertical region weakly convex except about ocelli, rather weakly coriaceously irregularly sculptured on ocular half of ocellocular area, the ocellar one-half smooth and polished; ocelli in weak arc, the margins of lateral ones nearly touching supraorbital line; outline of compound eye little less than 2i times higher than wide, only slightly more broadly and more evenly rounded below than above, the outer limits moderately arcuate, the inner margin almost straight; clypeus about li times wider than high, irregularly convex, most of entire anterior surface impunctate, smooth, and polished; labrum nearly twice as wide as thick, its crescent-shaped moderately punctate flattened tubercles mesially as far apart as length of FI, covered with rather stiff pubescence of irregular length; flagellum slightly less than twice as long as scape, FI equal to F2-3 combined.
 Legs: Mesobasitarsite elongate rectangular, its outer surface nearly flat, its distoposterior angle sharp, extended beyond the acutely rounded distoanterior angle; meta- basitarsite little more than twice as long as wide, its posterior margin only weakly arcuate basally, beyond nearly straight, the outer surface flat except inclined along posterior margin, its subacute distoposterior angle considerably extended beyond the round obtuse distoanterior angle, the posterior fringe moderately long and arcuate on proximal half, progressively shorter to absent distally.
 Pubescence: Dense, moderately even throughout except longer and irregular in length on face, vertex, scutellum, on abdomen laterally, and over T5 especially.
 Color: Face and occiput predominantly pallid yellow; thoracic dorsum and arcuate area on meso- pleuron anteriad of tegulae golden-yellow except rather indefinite median black interalar band of medium width, more broad medially, most of meso- and metapleuron black; legs black, tarsi with ferruginous tinge; abdominal Tl-4 golden-yellow, T5 black though paler distally, T6 black except dense distal paler pile.
-Wings moderately infumated with sombre brown through out.
+Wings moderately infumated with somber brown through out.

 Worker.
 Similar to the queen except smaller body dimensions (length, 14.5 mm; width at wing bases, 5.5 mm; abdomen, 6.5 mm; width across abdominal T2, 7.5 mm; front wing length, 12.5 mm, width, 4.5 mm).

 Male.
 Length, 17.0 mm; abdomen, 9.5 mm, width across T2, 6.0 mm; width at wing bases, 6.5 mm; front wing length, 13.0 mm, width, 4.5 mm.
-Head: Frontal outline (excluding mouthparts) trapezoidal, slightly wider than high; compound eye about 2£ times higher than wide, broadly rounded below, more narrowly rounded above, the inner margin dorsally only weakly concave inwardly; vertex nearly flat to weakly concave posteriorly, with well separated large shallow punctures; ocular half of ocellocular area irregularly sculptured, the ocellar half nearly smooth; ocelli in nearly a straight line, situated slightly below supraorbital line, distinctly closer to one another than widest dimension of each; malar space nearly If times longer than distance between (and including) mandibular articulations, only weakly convex, microscopically granulose and bearing sparse diminutive hairs; labrum little more than twice as wide as thick, its ventral margin broadly rounded laterally and weakly emarginate medially, with long to short denser pubescence, the oval weak callosities mostly smooth and polished, between irrgularly coarsely sculptured; flagellum 4 times longer than scape, FI If times longer than F2 and slightly shorter than F3.
-Legs: Mesobasitarsite subrectangular, 4 times longer than greatest width, out wardly covered with short moderately dense pubescence, its outer surface weakly convex mid- Iongitudinally, the subtruncately rounded distoposterior angles about equal; metabasitarsite near ly 3i times longer than greatest width, the subtruncately rounded distoanterior angle slightly in recess of the acute distoposterior angle, the outer surface shallowly concave longitudinally, coriaceous with microscopic pubescence, the posterior margin nearly straight except weakly arcuate basally, the sparse posterior fringe short.
+Head: Frontal outline (excluding mouthparts) trapezoidal, slightly wider than high; compound eye about 2 times higher than wide, broadly rounded below, more narrowly rounded above, the inner margin dorsally only weakly concave inwardly; vertex nearly flat to weakly concave posteriorly, with well separated large shallow punctures; ocular half of ocellocular area irregularly sculptured, the ocellar half nearly smooth; ocelli in nearly a straight line, situated slightly below supraorbital line, distinctly closer to one another than widest dimension of each; malar space nearly If times longer than distance between (and including) mandibular articulations, only weakly convex, microscopically granulose and bearing sparse diminutive hairs; labrum little more than twice as wide as thick, its ventral margin broadly rounded laterally and weakly emarginate medially, with long to short denser pubescence, the oval weak callosities mostly smooth and polished, between irregularly coarsely sculptured; flagellum 4 times longer than scape, FI If times longer than F2 and slightly shorter than F3.
+Legs: Mesobasitarsus subrectangular, 4 times longer than greatest width, outwardly covered with short moderately dense pubescence, its outer surface weakly convex mid-longitudinally, the subtruncately rounded distoposterior angles about equal; metabasitarsite nearly 3 times longer than greatest width, the subtruncately rounded distoanterior angle slightly in recess of the acute distoposterior angle, the outer surface shallowly concave longitudinally, coriaceous with microscopic pubescence, the posterior margin nearly straight except weakly arcuate basally, the sparse posterior fringe short.
 Pubescence: Medium length, even, rather compact throughout.
 Genitalia, seventh and eighth abdominal sterna (PI.
 X II).
 Color: Vertical region of head, thoracic dorsum anteriad of tegulae, scutellum, abdominal Tl-4 golden-yellow; face intermixed with longer black and dense whitish; lower pleura and abdominal T5 (distally and lateroventrally) with sienneous pubescence; otherwise head and body black; legs proper mostly black with some sienneous pubescence, that on tarsi largely ferruginous to stramineous.
 Wings somewhat more lightly infumated than those of female.

 Comments.
 I detect no problematic morphological variability in this taxon except that often the female clypeus is punctate to polished over all its surface even so weakly punctured midventrally.
-Queens at hand range in length from 23.0 to 18.0 mm; worker, 15.0 to 13.0 mm or less, as encountered in subsequent deter minations; male, 17.5 to 14.5 mm.
+Queens at hand range in length from 23.0 to 18.0 mm; worker, 15.0 to 13.0 mm or less, as encountered in subsequent determinations; male, 17.5 to 14.5 mm.

 This species is very closely allied to appositus (Cr.) and to the Eurasian distinguendus Mor.
 Senile specimens of this taxon are often mistaken for appositus.
-Interbreeding between borealis and appositus undoubtedly occurs in the allopatric range; many specimens seen from the western North American allopatric areas in dicate that this hybridization does actually occur.
+Interbreeding between borealis and appositus undoubtedly occurs in the allopatric range; many specimens seen from the western North American allopatric areas indicate that this hybridization does actually occur.

 Extracted from: Laverty T.M., & Harder L.D., (1988).
 The Bumble Bees of Eastern Canada.
 Can.
 Ent.
 120: 965-987.

 Description.
 Body size of all castes medium.
 Head elongate; malar space about 1.5 times longer than broad.
 Tongue long.
-Colour as in Figure 19.
+Color as in Figure 19.
 In some males, T5 completely yellow.
 Posterior, lateral margins of T5 and T6 with yellow pile in some specimens.

 Names